 4. Select View Analytics

-In the image below, you can see that Harry Potter is mastering Biological Bases of Memory (100% accuracy) but is struggling with Biases and Errors in Thinking (20% accuracy).
+The image below shows that Harry Potter is mastering Biological Bases of Memory (100% accuracy) but is struggling with Biases and Errors in Thinking (20% accuracy).
 Harry can click on “Biases and Errors in Thinking” in order to practice questions on this topic and improve his accuracy.

 Assignment-Level Data